anapsix/dynamicinfradays/user/pages/2016-boston-programme/default.md

 We'll start by getting some hands-on experience with writing our own Mesos framework from scratch in C++, Java, or Python.
 We'll then move on to a more advanced use case and will show how to get started with creating a
 Mesos module to fine-tune your Mesos cluster.
 Finally, we'll go on a brief tour to extend the Mesos isolation mechanism for managing agent resources using Mesos containerizer.

-Prerequisites:
+**Prerequisites:**

-Please ensure you have downloaded and built Apache Mesos from source on your system as described in the [Getting Started](http://mesos.apache.org/gettingstarted/) guide.
+Please ensure you have the following on your system:

+* Apache Mesos downloaded and built from source as described in the [Getting Started](http://mesos.apache.org/gettingstarted/) guide

 Led by Kapil Arya, Mesosphere.
 Kapil is a Distributed Systems Engineer at Mesosphere and has extensive experience in the virtualization and High Performance Computing space.